ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 #### Run HydroDry experiment

-Now run the model with the new configuration from you command line.
+Now run the model with the new configuration from your command line.
 Again, make sure that the `--outpath` command in the second line is followed by the directory of the new output folder that you just created (here `/tmp/ve_example/HydroDry_out/`), and the and the `--logfile` command in the third line is followed by the same path and a new